JNJ Dividend Growth Rate, Dividend Payout Ratio, And More

-I remember when I first established my position in JNJ stock during the summer of 2007.
+I vividly remember when I first bought JNJ stock and started collecting the JNJ dividend.

 In contrast, the economy and stock market had been going gangbusters.
 I guess there were other more exciting stocks to buy at the time.

 And oh yeah, in 2007 real estate investing was really hot.
 So no one was giving poor boring old JNJ stock a second thought.
 So, boring old me jumped into JNJ stock for the first time.

 Then in 2008, the economy stalled, the real estate bubble burst and the stock market went into a nosedive for a year and a half.
 I hope to never see anything like that again in my lifetime.